tarasglek/taras.glek.net.old/content/post/Followup-on-Pixel-vs-Moto:fsync.md

 I need to follow up on my [blog post](/post/Moto-Z-has-10x-less-lag-than-pixel/) re Pixel lagging more than Moto Z. Sorry about the click-baity title of the previous blog, but that was a way to get noticed and get some help.

 I am really thankful for the [small percentage of] thoughtful feedback I received.

-There were some helpful commenters on hackernews and twitter that helped explain what's going on.

 1. Turns out Motorola uses the F2FS + `nobarrier` mount option to speed up writes to NAND. **`nobarrier` does not turn fsync is a no-op.**
 It schedules writes to NAND without waiting for completion.
 As a result, apps appear to complete